WORKER RIGHTS

 Make sure to take note of the date and incidents of abuse you are experiencing, keep written records (emails/text messages) of your efforts to address the issues with your employer, and their responses and actions.

-CONTACT US if you need assistance with making a complaint about abuse.
+CONTACT US if you need assistance with making a complaint about abuse, or if you would like to learn more about the Open Work Permit for Vulnerable Workers.

 • You have the right to a harassment-free workplace.